There are multiple ways to make millions, if not billions, in the world of cryptocurrency.

 Bittrex vs. Poloniex: Which is the better crypto exchange?

-The reason this Bittrex vs. Poloniex comparison is important is because a lot of us exchange Bitcoin into various different digital tokens (cryptocurrencies) through these exchanges.
+The reason this Bittrex vs. Poloniex comparison is important is that a lot of us exchange Bitcoin into various different digital tokens (cryptocurrencies) through these exchanges.

 Now, the wisest thing to do is transfer those tokens to a separate wallet, but if you are holding 15+ different cryptos, it’s challenging to set up 15+ separate wallets.